SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Do you have a healthy reporting culture?

 A top-performing safety culture should see one safety report for every ten employees each month.
 If you have seven reports, there is still room for improvement.
-I pick seven because a Canadian operator told me last week that they get about seven reports per month per 100 employees.
+I picked seven because a Canadian operator told me last week that they get about seven reports per month per 100 employees.
 I was surprised, as this is better than most operators I talk to, and I work with many.

 Let's get one thing clear right away: "Average" safety reporting numbers are not GOOD safety reporting numbers.
 There is considerable room for improvement.